Samngueds/Script-Comandos-de-Push-prontos/README.md

 Certifique-se de ajustar o caminho do diretório no script para refletir o caminho absoluto do seu ambiente local.

----

 # 🚀 Git Automation Script

-This Python script is designed to automate the Git commit process in a repository.
+This Python script automates the Git commit process for a repository.
 The script performs the following operations:

 1. **Adding Image Files:**
-   - Identifies and adds image files with `.png`, `.jpg`, and `.jpeg` extensions to the repository.
+   - Identifies and adds image files with extensions `.png`, `.jpg`, `.jpeg`, `.webp`, `.ico` to the repository.
    - Creates a commit with the message "🌟 Example image files" for these files.

 2. **Adding HTML Files:**